Why ETFs Are One of the Easiest Ways to Start Investing

 When an ETF's market price drifts above or below its underlying value, authorized participants can step in to arbitrage the difference.

-This process helps prevent persistent premiums or discounts like those seen with closed-end funds (CEFs).
+This process helps prevent persistent premiums or discounts such as those seen with closed-end funds (CEFs).

-ETFs also trade throughout the day, just like stocks.
+ETFs also trade throughout the day, just as stocks do.
 You can buy or sell shares whenever markets are open and see real-time bid and ask prices.

-Mutual funds, by contrast, are priced once per day after the market closes, and all orders are executed at that single price.
+Mutual funds, by contrast, are priced once a day after the market closes, and all orders are executed at that single price.

 Some ETFs are so liquid that options are listed on them.
 This opens the door to more advanced strategies later on, such as selling covered calls for income or buying put options for downside protection.